robert/robert.github.com/_posts/2100-01-01-systems-design.md

 Rupert Herpton has written [the seminal tutorial][ppab6] on how to secure passwords, which I'm sure you've read already.
 Just in case you need a refresher, the crux of the matter is that we mustn't ever store passwords in their original, *plaintext* form, anywhere.
 We mustn't store them in plaintext in a database, in a log file, or in any other part of our system.
 Instead, before storing a password, we must first *hash* it using a *hash function* such as *bcrypt*.

 A hash function is a "one-way" function that takes an input and deterministically converts it into a new, seemingly-random string.
-Calculating a hash value from an input is computationally very easy, but reversing this transformation and recovering the original input from its hash value takes so much time and computing power that it is, practically-speaking, impossible.
+Calculating a hash value from an input is computationally very easy, but reversing the transformation and recovering the original input from its hash value takes so much time and computing power that it is, practically-speaking, impossible.

 ```
 +---------+     Easy    +----------+